rohankumardubey/edgedb-core/docs/reference/bindings/datetime.rst

 EdgeDB client libraries round to the nearest even for all operations they perform that require rounding, in particular:

-1. Encoding timestamps *and* time deltas (see the :ref:`list of types
+* Encoding timestamps *and* time deltas (see the :ref:`list of datetime types
   <ref_bindings_datetime>`) to the binary format if precision of the native
-   type is higher than microseconds.
+  type is greater than microseconds.
-2. Decoding timestamps *and* time deltas from the binary format is precision of native type is lower than microseconds (applies for JavaScript for example)
+* Decoding timestamps *and* time deltas from the binary format if precision of the native type is less than microseconds (applies to JavaScript for example)
-3. Converting from EdgeDB specific type (if there is one) to native type and back (depending on the difference in precision)
+* Converting from EdgeDB-specific type (if there is one) to a native type and back when those types differ in their precision
-4. Parsing a string to an EdgeDB specific type (this operation is optional to implement, but if it is implemented, it must obey the rules)
+* Parsing a string to an EdgeDB-specific type (Implementation is not required, but if it *is* implemented, it must use this rounding strategy.)

 .. lint-off